1972 San Francisco Giants season

-The 1972 San Francisco Giants season was the Giants' 90th year in Major League Baseball, their 15th year in San Francisco, and their 13th at Candlestick Park.
-The Giants finished in fifth place in the National League West with a record of 69–86.
-It was their first losing season in San Francisco and the franchise's first losing season since 1957, which was the franchise's final year in New York.
+The 1972 San Francisco Giants season was the Giants' 90th year in Major League Baseball, 15th in San Francisco, and 13th at Candlestick Park.
+The defending division champions, the Giants fell to fifth in the National League West with a record of 69–86.
+It was their first losing season in San Francisco and the franchise's first losing season since 1957, their final year in New York City.